xavibenjamin/The-East-Wing/plugins/markdown-on-save-improved/readme.txt

 Just deactivate it.
 The Markdown version is stored separately, so without the plugin, you'll just revert to editing the HTML version.

 == Changelog ==

+= 2.5 =

+* Deprecate this plugin in favour of Jetpack's Markdown module
+* Remove the HTMl to Markdown conversion
+* Update the Markdown Extra library

+= 2.4.4 =

+* Fix previewing published/scheduled posts

+= 2.4.3 =

+* Don't show the metabox on unsupported post types.

 = 2.4.2 =